toggl/pipes-ui/README.md

 NB!
 Bumping creates a commit, you need to `git push` it manually!

 `gulp deploy -e <target> [-b major|minor|patch]` Builds & deployes the app to the target server via ssh & rsync.
-The project root can be configured in local_config.json and the app is deployed under <project-root>/current and the previous version is backed up to <project-root>/previous.
+The project root can be configured in `local_config` and the app is deployed under <project-root>/current and the previous version is backed up to <project-root>/previous.
 Optionally bumps the version before deployment if the -b option is present.

-### local_config.json
+### local_config

-You need a `local_config.json` file to be able to talk to the API and/or deploy.
+You need a `local_config` package to be able to talk to the API and/or deploy.
-Sample `local_config.json`
+Sample `local_config/index.json`

 ```json
 {